Thanksgiving Holiday Hours:

 Earthplace offers programs to increase awareness about regional natural history and natural resource conservation and to provide opportunities for civic action.

-Our Nursery School, a state-licensed school for three, four and five-year olds, offers programs two days, three days or five days a week.
+Our preschool, a state-licensed school for three-, four- and five-year-olds, offers programs two days, three days, or five days a week.
 Our experienced teaching staff guides youngsters in developing their skills and helps them appreciate the nature that surrounds them.
-A tots parenting program for two-year-olds and their parents is also available.
+A tots parenting program for one- and two-year-olds and their parents is also available.

 Fun nature-related experiences for Pre-K through 9th grade children are available in our licensed Summer Camp.
 Age appropriate activities are offered from simple environmental crafts for three-year olds to sophisticated outings such as hiking and overnights for participants entering 9th grade.